crownstone/bluenet/docs/CHOICES.md

 An example of other type of messages that might benefit from an event representation is that of people entering or leaving a room.
 As soon as we start implementing Crownstones scanning for iBeacons, this information might be useful to obtain straight from the Crownstone network itself rather than from the cloud.

+Note, that this also assumes a basic form of time synchronization is implemented.
+At https://www.cse.wustl.edu/~jain/cse574-06/ftp/time_sync/index.html you will see many advantages of having time (or more precise clock) synchronization, amongst which are: localization, proximity, and energy efficiency.

 ### Considerations

 1. When entering sphere, phone needs to get state from all crownstones.